Hannah Brown Shares Sizzling String Bikini Snapshot And Makes Plans With ‘DWTS’ Pro On Instagram

 “Haha yes let’s do it,” Hannah responded.

-There’s no word on what movie will be the inspiration for Hannah Brown and Alan Bersten’s routine, but it might inspire more “showmance” rumors if it turns out to be a romantic movie.
-Because Hannah is single, there’s been buzz about the possibility of her and Alan pairing up off the dance floor.
+There’s no word on what movie will be the inspiration for Hannah and Alan’s routine, though it might inspire more “showmance” rumors if it turns out to be a romantic movie.
+Since Hannah is single, there’s been buzz about the possibility of her and Alan pairing up off the dance floor.
 However, according to Us Weekly, Hannah’s close friend, Bachelor in Paradise star Demi Burnett, recently revealed that she’s warned Hannah away from dating Alan.

 “I told her, ‘Don’t sh*t where you eat.’
 You know?”
 Demi recently said on Nick Viall’s podcast, Viall Files.